apennamen/npiet-js/README.md

 ## How to Use npiet.js
 The sample folder provides an example on how npiet.js can be used to execute a simple piet program.
+Just run `npx http-serve .` in the sample folder and access with a browser to try it!

 npiet.js provides the `npiet()` method to pilot execution of the program.
 It allows you to override all the methods of the [emscripten Module object](https://emscripten.org/docs/api_reference/module.html)